btcpayserver/btcpayserver-doc/docs/OpenCart.md

 # BTCPay Server Integration with OpenCart: A Complete Guide

-[BTCPay Server](https://btcpayserver.org/) is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.
+[BTCPay Server](https://btcpayserver.org/) is a free and open-source cryptocurrency payment processor.
+It allows you receive payments in Bitcoin and altcoins directly into your wallet with no fees, transaction cost or a middleman.

- If you run an OpenCart store, integrate your store today with BTCPay Server to help expand your payment options, attract crypto-savvy customers, without any charges.
+ If you run an OpenCart store, integrate your store today with BTCPay Server to help expand your payment options, attract crypto-savvy customers, without paying a dime.

-This guide covers the integration process for both OpenCart 3 and OpenCart 4, helping you set up BTCPay Server quickly and efficiently.
+This guide covers the integration process for both OpenCart 3 and OpenCart 4, helping you set up BTCPay Server seamlessly.

 ## Why Choose BTCPay Server: Unmatched Benefits for Your Payment Processing

 BTCPay Server is a non-custodial invoicing system that ensures complete control over your payments by eliminating third-party involvement.
-With the BTCPay Server OpenCart extension, payments are sent directly to your wallet, enhancing both privacy and security.
+With the BTCPay Server OpenCart extension, payments are sent directly to your wallet, ensuring both privacy and security.

-BTCPay Server can be deployed as a self-hosted solution on your own server, or you can opt for a third-party host.
-The self-hosted option not only allows you to manage an unlimited number of stores and leverage the Lightning Network, but also gives you the flexibility to act as a payment processor for others.
+BTCPay Server can be deployed as a self-hosted solution on your server, or you can opt for a third-party host.
+The self-hosted option not only allows you to manage an unlimited number of stores and leverage the Lightning Network, it also gives you the flexibility to act as a payment processor for others.

 Other benefits of Using BTCPay Server with OpenCart include:

-1. **Zero Fees:** BTCPay Server offers a truly fee-free payment gateway.
+1. **Zero Fees:** BTCPay Server offers a no fee payment gateway.
 That’s right—no transaction fees, no processing fees, ever.

-2. **Direct Payments, No Middlemen:** Receive your funds directly in your wallet without the need for intermediaries or tedious KYC procedures.
+2. **Direct Payments, No Middlemen:** Receive your funds directly into your wallet without intermediaries or tedious KYC procedures.
 Experience the freedom of peer-to-peer transactions.

 3. **Fully Automated System:** Let BTCPay handle everything for you—payments, invoice management, and refunds—automatically.